limcheekin/open-webui-starter/README.md

 ## Contribution

-Contributions to the Open Webui Starter project are welcome.
+Contributions to the Open WebUI Starter project are welcome.
 If you'd like to contribute, please fork this repository and submit a pull request with any changes or additions.